vexanium/vex.contracts/vex.token/README.md

-vex.token
+vex.token version 1.5
 -----------

-This vex contract allows users to create, issue, and manage tokens on vex based blockchains.
+This vexanium contract allows users to create, issue, and manage tokens on vexanium based blockchains.